-- Also.
-"Harm".
+- Also, check out his "Harm" combo.
+This is borderline Game Breaker territory in real Dungeons & Dragons.
 It's safe to say he does NOT mess around when it comes to combat.

 - Bait the Dog: The revelation that he's a vampire casts a new light on a lot of his earlier comments about his children, and give them a much more sinister implication... or, given who he is, possibly not.
 A later strip takes this way further, revealing his plans for a future of orderly mass execution as a sacrifice to his god.

 - Berserk Button: His children were killed by Nale.
 Needless to say, he doesn't take very well the following sentence once he meets him again:Nale: Malack.
 How's the family?